znfish/m14-ggplot2/README.md

 Wickham further organizes these components into **layers**, where each layer has a single _geometric object_, _statistical transformation_, and _position adjustment_.
 Following this grammar, you can think of each plot as a set of layers of images, where each image's appearance is based on some aspect of the data set.

 All together, this grammar enables us to discuss what plots look like using a standard set of vocabulary.
-And like with `dplyr` and the _Grammar of Data Manipulation, `ggplot2` uses this grammar directly to declare plots, allowing you to more easily create specific visual images.
+And like with `dplyr` and the _Grammar of Data Manipulation_, `ggplot2` uses this grammar directly to declare plots, allowing you to more easily create specific visual images.

 ## Basic Plotting with `ggplot2`